hashicorp/vault/enos/README.md

 Once the workspace has been created, changes to the bootstrap module will automatically be applied via the GitHub PR workflow.
 Each time a PR is created for changes to files within that module the module will be planned via the workflow described above.
-If the plan is ok and the PR is merged, the module will automically be applied via the same workflow.
+If the plan is ok and the PR is merged, the module will automatically be applied via the same workflow.